-Are you the type of person who’s always wanted to get out on the water for some fun and a little bit of exercise but have always been put off by the thought of transporting a big, heavy kayak all over the place?
-Time to put away the excuses!
-We’ve compiled a list of the best short and lightweight kayaks of 2017 to get you on the water with minimal hassle.
+Are you the type who’s always wanted to get out on the water for some fun and a little bit of exercise but have always been put off by the thought of transporting a big, heavy kayak all over the place?
+Are you looking for a short or lightweight kayak to fit your lifestyle?

-Don’t like reading?
 Click on the Table of Contents to paddle straight for the review that interests you the most.

 It’s easier to haul and carry a light weight kayak, especially if you mostly plan on kayaking solo.
 Some of us don’t have huge SUVs that can fit all the gear we please but rather a Toyota Prius instead.

 Not to mention that we don’t all have single family homes with 2 car garages and a large backyard where we can store all of our outdoor gear.
 Some people live in apartment buildings with stairs and street parking.

 With that being said, I know people are short on time as well as space so here’s a brief overview of the best short and/or lightweight kayaks for the money: